WTFAcademy/WTF-Ethers/en/21_VanityAddress/readme.md

 ### Vanity Address Generation Script

 The logic of the vanity address generator is very simple.
 It continuously generates random wallets until it matches the desired vanity address.
-As a test, generating a vanity address starting with `0x000` takes only a few seconds, and each additional `0` increases the time by 16 times.
+In our test, generating a vanity address starting with `0x000` takes only a few seconds, and each additional `0` increases the time by 16 times.

 ```js
 import { ethers } from "ethers";